fastwithkamran/fastwithkamran/README.md

 🎓 CS student at FAST-NUCES Karachi
 🚀 Building skills
-💡  A Computer Science student passionate about coding and developing cool things!
-Building Skills in Programming, Web Development & Problem-Solving.
+💡  A Computer Science student passionate about coding, problem solving, and developing cool things!

 ---